prayag-gwl/cardinal_infra_layered/bootstrap/state-backend/README.md

 Provision the remote state backend (S3 bucket + DynamoDB lock table) that the main `stacks/dev` configuration depends on.
 This stack is intentionally small and uses local state so it can run **before** remote state exists.

+You can execute it locally or trigger the GitHub Actions workflow `Bootstrap Terraform Backend`, which wraps the same commands and reads values from repository secrets.

 ## Inputs

 Update `terraform.tfvars` or supply variables on the command line: